This rule ensures that schema objects define constraints restricting the size of the underlying data.

 Defining constraints enhances the robustness and reliability of the API’s structure.

-rule is designed to ensure that all schema objects
+The schema-constraints rule is designed to ensure that all schema objects

 define constraints restricting the size of the underlying data.
 This includes: